hariharen9/gitsync/README.md

 ## 🚀 Installation

-You can build from source and install the `gitsync` binary.
+You can build from source and install the `gitsync` binary using the provided scripts or Makefile.

 1.  **Clone the repository:**
     ```bash